jbrains/pubmob-EvolutionaryDesignWithoutTests/documents/inbox.md

 # Today's session plan

 - Print a receipt
+  - **DEFECT**.
+Somehow we can print a receipt before the first purchase starts.
   - Print the barcode with each item
     - Include the barcode when we add an item to the purchase in progress
       - Use Map.Entry for now, then introduce a PurchaseItem/CatalogItem class